Starting a new business is not an easy task. It takes hard work and focus.

 6. Create A Marketing Plan

 Getting the word out about your company is important.
 Staying on top of it is hard.
-Plus are so many social media platforms today, it is hard to know where to spend marketing dollars.
+Today there are so many social media platforms, it is hard to know where to spend marketing dollars.

 The first step is to know who your target audience is.
 You may have multiple targets.
 Meaning your sales team needs to target infrastructure as well as clients.

 Start small such as an email platform and grow from there.
 Eventually you need a plan.